Semi-autonomous Prosthesis Control Using Minimal Depth Information and Vibrotactile Feedback

-The next configuration would be a system incorporating two laser lines, one parallel to the dorsal plane of the prosthetic hand and another perpendicular to it.
-Compared to a single scan line, such system can i) fully resolve a spherical object, and ii) discern between horizontally and vertically placed cylindrical and cuboid objects.
-However, the real dimensions and orientation of such objects cannot be inferred if the objects are tilted (Fig. \ref{fig:limitations}-B and \ref{fig:limitations}-C).

-Therefore, this study proposes a system built with a hypothetical laser scanner capable of emitting four concurrent laser lines separated by 45\degree.
-As it will be explained in the following section, this configuration can fully resolve object dimensions and orientation using simple geometry for all models of interest.
-This is the minimal number of laser scans to reconstruct idealized 3-D geometric primitives.
-For instance, this cannot be accomplished using only three laser lines since the longitudinal direction of a cylinder could not always be correctly estimated (e.g., Fig. \ref{fig:limitations}-D).
+A hypothetical laser scanner using four concurrent laser lines spaced 45\degree~apart was designed for this study, since it allows estimating all important information for secure grasping.
+As later explained (Sec. \ref{sec:geometric}), this configuration enables accurate estimation of both dimensions and orientation for all object shapes considered, using simple geometry.
+More details on the minimum number of laser lines needed to reconstruct basic 3-D geometric shapes can be found in the Supplementary Material (Sec S.I).